 Maintain your momentum

 It can be tempting to put your job search on hold while you wait to hear back about a role, but it’s important to keep your job search in motion until you have accepted a position.
 Continue to stay in touch with your network of professional contacts and maintain contact with your recruitment professionals.
-This sort of pro-active approach nurtures your confidence, and also helps to prevent you putting all your eggs in one basket – banking on a role that doesn’t land in your lap.
+This sort of proactive approach nurtures your confidence, and also helps to prevent you banking on a role that doesn’t land in your lap.

 Handling rejection is never easy but it does offer valuable opportunities to discover more about yourself and enhance your job search techniques.
 Good things are always worth waiting for, and with persistence and a positive outlook, your dream job could be just around the corner.